 Dr Adam Kucharski

-I am interested in how social behaviour and immunity shape disease transmission, and how knowledge of such processes can enhance surveillance and control measures.
-My work covers emerging infections – such as monkeypox, Ebola and Zika – as well as established infections like seasonal influenza and dengue fever.
+Much of my work involves developing new mathematical and statistical approaches to understand the dynamics of infectious disease outbreaks.
+In particular, I am interested in how social behaviour and immunity shape disease transmission, and how knowledge of such processes can enhance surveillance and control measures.
+My work covers emerging diseases – such as avian influenza, dengue, Ebola and Zika – as well as established infections like seasonal influenza.